 EJSSM strives to uphold high standards for published manuscripts.

 Submitted manuscripts are welcome from all.
 The review process is designed to be a constructive and prompt way to improve and approve submitted manuscripts.
 All manuscripts, however, must maintain the high standards of EJSSM.
-EJSSM is considered a formal peer-reviewed publication.
+EJSSM manuscripts are considered formal, peer-reviewed publications.

 EJSSM encourages active participation